vincentloechner/pytkdraw/README.md

 [](---------------------------------------------------------------------------)
 ## USAGE

-- if you don't have it yet, install tkinter for python3 (`sudo apt install python3-tk` on most linux distributions)
+- If you don't have it yet, install tkinter for python3 (`sudo apt install python3-tk` on most linux distributions)

-- install tkdraw
+- Install tkdraw using pip:
 ```
 python3 -m pip install tkdraw
 ```